-What causes it, what problems does it cause and how can it be treated?
+What causes it, what effect does it have and how can it be treated?

-As with Hedinger Syndrome, which mostly causes right-sided fibrosis in the heart, mesenteric and peritoneal fibrosis is thought to be caused by the excess secretion of serotonin from NETs.
-I say ‘thought’ but no-one really knows for sure.
-There’s a few quite recent studies on the subject which I’ll provide abstracts here.
+As with Hedinger Syndrome, which mostly causes right-sided fibrosis in the heart, mesenteric and retroperitoneal fibrosis (and others) is thought to be caused by the excess secretion of serotonin (5-HT) from NETs.
+I say ‘thought’ but no one really knows for sure.
+There are a few quite recent studies on the subject which I’ll provide abstracts here.

 Another recent paper (also a paid subscription) from Royal Free (Caplin et al) indicated that the severity of mesenteric desmoplasia did not seem to demonstrate a statistically significant effect on overall survival or long-term outcome (taken from a study of 147 patients at Royal Free London).
 Sounds like good news but there are clearly consequences that could arise from the issue.

 For those worried about this issue, please note that when you look at the statistics from Uppsala, only 4.5% of cases are classed as clinically significant and with the retroperitoneal area, the figure reduces to 2%.

 Top 10 Posts & Pages in the last 48 hours (auto updates) (Click the titles to read them)